-Do not expect to reach me during weekends.
+- Do not expect to reach me during weekends.
 If you need to see me during the regular week, the best place is my office during my posted office hours.
-If you need to reach me during the week but not during that time, please e-mail me.
-E-mail messages must be professional: do not just start writing your message; first, address me by name (e.g., Professor Sarraf).
+If you need to reach me during the week but not during that time, please e-mail me. - E-mail messages must be professional: do not just start writing your message; first, address me by name (e.g., Professor Sarraf).
 I will show you the same courtesy.
-If you do not address me, I

-- will not reply to the message.
-Also, use Standard Written English (not language that is acceptable when texting your friends). - Please understand that you are not the only person trying to reach me, so if your need is urgent, then you really need to come to the office directly.
+If you do not address me, I will not reply to the message.
+Also, use Standard Written English (not language that is acceptable when texting your friends).
+Please identify the course and section number or days and time that we meet. - Please understand that you are not the only person trying to reach me, so if your need is urgent, then you really need to come to the office directly.
 Otherwise, I will get to your message once I can.